Drupal to WordPress Migration: Tips for Preserving Content Integrity and SEO

 This necessitates the implementation of various SEO preservation strategies.
 It not only fixes the existing problems with things like metadata but also refreshes the overall website.

-Teams can take this opportunity to update the titles, meta descriptions, and alt texts for images.
-Tools like Rank Math and Yoast SEO can help manage this at scale.
+Teams can take this opportunity to update the meta titles, titles, meta descriptions, and alt texts for images.
+Tools like Rank Math, Yoast SEO, or another SEO plugin can help manage this at scale.
 In some instances, teams may even find areas of update for website URLs and rich snippets.
+Additionally, reviewing and implementing structured data can further enhance search engine understanding and visibility.

 The key tests include: